matt-carty/mattcartycodes/README.md

-- 👋 Hi, I’m @mattcartycodes
+- 👋 Hi, I’m Matt
-- 👀 I’m interested in home automation, mahine learning and Australian Rules Football.
+- 👀 I’m interested in home automation, mahine learning, self hosting and Australian Rules Football.
-- 🌱 I’m currently learning TinyML, Python, C++ and Javascript
+- 🌱 I’m currently self studying coding.
+I'm taking CS50 online.
-- 💞️ I’m looking to collaborate on something, but I'm not sure what yet
+- 💞️ I'm hoping to work on some opensource projects in the future.
 - 📫 You can reach me by email matt@cartycodes.com

 <!---